-Our research into genres of literary, social, academic and professional discourse draws on a variety of linguistic and theoretical traditions, including: systemic-functional linguistics; critical discourse analysis; corpus linguistics; multimodal analysis; narrative analysis; conversation analysis, and genre analysis.
+Our research into literary, social, academic and professional discourse draws on various linguistic and theoretical traditions including systemic-functional linguistics, critical discourse analysis, corpus linguistics, multimodal analysis, narrative analysis, conversation analysis and genre analysis.

-As well as our popular PhD programme in English Language and Applied Linguistics, we run several Masters programmes that reflect our research activity in discourse and stylistic studies, particularly the MA in Critical Discourse, Culture and Communication and the MA in Literary Linguistics.
+As well as our popular PhD programme in English Language and Applied Linguistics, we run several Masters programmes that reflect our research activity in discourse and stylistic studies, particularly the MA in Critical Discourse, Culture and Communication.
 Our campus MA in Applied Linguistics and distance MA in Applied Linguistics programmes also feature options in spoken and written discourse analysis.

-Members of the research cluster are also supervising, in total, approximately 30 students working on PhDs in this area.
-These students are exploring a number of exciting new fields for discourse analytic and stylistic research, including: multimodal narratives; workplace discourse; discoursal performance of gender and identity; stylistic analysis of film; and corpus stylistic studies of literary translation.
-Our particular strength at Birmingham is that we combine discourse analysis with corpus analytic methods of research.
-This is reflected in numerous ongoing projects, e.g. our interdisciplinary and intradisciplinary work on figurative language.
+Members of the research cluster are supervising approximately 30 PhD students working in this area.
+These students are exploring a number of exciting new fields for discourse analytic and stylistic research including multimodal narratives, workplace discourse, discoursal performance of gender and identity, stylistic analysis of film, and corpus stylistic studies of literary translation.

 Staff and their areas of expertise

-Jeannette Littlemore The ways in which figurative language use is shaped by genre and register.
+- Professor Jeannette Littlemore - The ways in which figurative language use is shaped by genre and register.

 - Professor Michaela Mahlberg - Corpus stylistics and cognitive poetics.